NightBitch/bexonp.github.io/README.md

 Found a bug or have a suggestion?
 Feel free to create an issue or make a pull request!

 ## License
-The copyright of the article is owned by the author.
+The copyright of the article and post is owned by the author.

 The copyright of the codes, please see [LICENSE](https://github.com/chesterhow/tale/blob/master/LICENSE)